-No student will be permitted to take Business courses numbered 300 or above prior to being admitted to Junior status in the Business major.
-(Students who are Juniors or Seniors in other majors may request permission to take 300 or 400 level business courses.)
-To be admitted to Junior status in the Business major, a student must have at least 90 quarter credit hours and a cumulative grade point average of no less than 2.25.
-The student must have completed Mt 118 and Mt 130, or their equivalents, and at least four of the seven other required lower division courses in Business, Mathematics, Eco-nomics and Computer Science (Bus 230, 231, 260, 270, Ec 271, 272, and CSC 103).
-The grade point average in the lower division required Business, Economics, Mathematics and Computer Science courses must be no less than 2.25.
+No student will be permitted to take business courses numbered 300 or above prior to being admitted to junior status in the business major.
+(Students who are juniors or seniors in other majors may request permission to take 300 or 400 level courses).
+To be admitted to junior status in the business major, a student must have at least 90 quarter credit hours and a cumulative grade point average of no less than 2.25.
+The student must have completed MT 118 and MT 130, or their equivalents, and at least four of the seven other required lower division courses in business, mathematics, economics and computer science.
+(ACC 230, 231, EC 260, 271, 272, BUSA 270, CSC 103).
+For students entering after summer 1990, the grade point average in the lower division required business, economics, mathematics and computer science courses must be no less than 2.25 and no grade may be below C-.

-Students with 90 or more quarter credit hours who do not meet these standards will be subject to dismissal from the School of Business.
-A Business student who has completed more than 120 quarter hours of degree requirements, and been dismissed, ordinarily will not be considered for readmission.
+Students with 90 or more quarter credit hours who do not meet these standards will be subject to dismissal from the Albers School of Business.
+A business student who has completed more than 120 quarter hours of degree requirements, and been dismissed, ordinarily will not be considered for readmission.